stamhoofd/stamhoofd/README.md

 ### Linking shared dependencies

 We use shared dependencies between front and back end.
 In order to debug changes in multiple repositories, you need to use `yalc`.
 Use `yarn build && yalc publish --push` in one of the dependencies and use `yalc link @stamhoofd/stamhoofd-structures` once (for example, change the name of the dependency).
+Restart webpack development servers after linking.
 To undo the linking, use `yarn yalc:clear`.
+Restart webpack development servers after unlinking.
 After the dependencies are deployed and have new version numbers, you'll need to upgrade the dependencies without yalc.

 Note: `yarn link` (not to confuse with `yalc link`) does not work reliable, avoid using it.